-While several water treatment technologies are out there today, reverse
+While several water treatment technologies are out there today,

-osmosis and ultrafiltration
+osmosis and

 systems remain the most powerful and advanced.
 Both systems can provide deep purification using